 Later in fall, the artificial lake would release the heat stored in the water body during summer.
 Consequently, near-surface air temperatures remain higher along the lake in fall than they would be without the presence of the water reservoir.
 Thus, soils would freeze later and onset of snow would occur later too.

-As if these difficulties weren’t enough, there is also discontinuous permafrost.
-I wrote a post how permafrost can affect construction in the post at the link.
-Furthermore, the groundwater flows underneath permafrost are not well understood and known.
-Thus, construction of a dam is a challenging task and may bear costly surprises.
-This means the costs for the project may become higher than planned.
-You can read about the impact of permafrost on groundwater and the formation of artesean wells due to permafrost at the links.
+As if these difficulties weren’t enough, permafrost can affect construction.
+In the Fairbanks and Anchorage there is also discontinuous permafrost.
+This means there are areas without and with permafrost.
+When drilling wells, unexpected surprises may occur.
+The groundwater flows underneath permafrost are not well understood and known.
+Also, construction of a dam is a challenging task and may bear costly surprises.
+This means the costs for the project may become much higher than planned.
+Like loam, permafrost can lead to the formation of artesian wells.